 It turned out that 20 of these were already getting a freebie version of her service she’d set up two years ago, as a promotional tool.
 She sent all of these an email, got meetings with 12 of them and converted 8 to paying customers.

 We’re now working on improving her processes, so her team can cope with the extra work.
 And then we can go back to the hit list because that’s a great tactic for her.

 One thing to remember about working with a business coach is that you are still in charge of the business.
 You have to do the hard work, albeit maybe in a different direction, and you still have to make important decisions.
 You can explore these decisions with your business coach, but she won’t make the decisions for you.
 You’re still the boss.

 What does a business coach add to your business?

 The whole point of a business coach is that you and your business move forward faster with the help of the coach.
 Coaching should cut down your learning curve and help you avoid mistakes or cul de sacs that would be a bad idea for your business.
 It’s like putting your foot on the accelerator, so your business can zoom forward much faster.

-Another client was using a very simple accounts package they’d bought when they first set up the company because it was cheap.
-I got a log in so I could have a look at the company finances and I could see that this accounts software was leading them to make all kinds of mistakes.
+Another client was using an accounts package they’d bought when they first set up the company because it was cheap.
+I got a login so I could have a look at the company finances, and I could see that this accounts software was leading them to make all kinds of mistakes.
 I suggested that they move to Xero accounting, which is easier to use.
-And I set them up with a bookkeeper who can give them some lessons in how to use it properly – the same guy I got to teach me how to use it 10 years ago.
+And I set them up with a bookkeeper who can give them some lessons in how to use it properly – the same guy I got to teach me how to use it ten years ago.